-Lake County Florida Probate Attorney, Probate Attorney Clermont FL
+Lake County Florida Wills Attorney, Probate Attorney Clermont FL

 Do I Need a Simple Will or a Larger Estate Plan?

 A simple will allows the will-maker/testator to designate beneficiaries.
 Beneficiaries are people named in the will who the testator wants to received his/her assets such as real (houses, condominiums, cars) or tangible personal property (baseball card collections, Pokemon cards, video game collections, and gold watches); the list is unique to each testator.
 Multiple beneficiaries may be given part of the estate.

 Alternatively, certain persons may be announced as excluded from the various and sundry bequests issued by the will-maker.
 This is the testator’s chance to show his or her loved ones just how much they care, and the thought they placed into how best to express their heartfelt sentiments.
 Friends, family, charities, the combinations of recipients for bequeathing property are vast, although certain additional forms and instructions may be required.
 The cost of a will in Florida is generally lower if all you request is a simple will, although given the size of your estate, it could take longer to prepare your will.

 A simple will gets less simple when guardianship provisions are included.
 Guardianship provisions are a series of announcements regarding who will care for the children or animals (or both) in the event of the will-maker’s untimely demise.
 The enforceability of these guardianship provisions is impacted by many factors.
 Nevertheless, a simple will does not have to be a permanent solution to all of life’s uncertainty, it can be a starting point until a more thorough document can appropriately calculate for all of the testator’s final estate.

 Probate Attorney Clermont FL: Cost of a Will in Florida